heemit/College-Website-Project/README.md

     cd College-Website-Project
    ```

-3. **Open the main HTML file:**:
+3. **Open the main HTML file**:
-   Open college_website.html in your preferred web browser to view the website.
+   - Open college_website.html in your preferred web browser to view the website.

 ## Usage